Florian-Wilhelm/Raspberry-Pi/Project-4/README.md

 # Exploring PWM

 Visualization of PWM frequency and duty cycle.
-The Raspberry Pi Pico boasts a special PWM hardware, and using this hardware is straightforward.
+The RP2040 boasts a dedicated PWM hardware, and using this hardware is straightforward.

 ## "Christmas light"